-🕑 WARNING: Operating, servicing and maintaining an off-road
+WARNING: Operating, servicing and maintaining an off-road

-vehicle can expose you to chemicals including engine exhaust, carbon monoxide, phthalates, and lead, which are known to the State of California to cause cancer and birth defects or other reproductive harm.
-To minimize exposure, avoid breathing exhaust, do not idle the engine except service your vehicle as necessary, in a well-ventilated gloves or wash your hands area and wear frequently servicing your vehicle.
+you to chemicals including engine vehicle can expose exhaust, carbon monoxide, phthalates, and lead, which are known to the State of California to cause cancer and birth defects or other reproductive harm.
+To minimize exposure, avoid breathing exhaust, do not idle the engine except vehicle well-ventilated necessary, service your in а as wash your or hands area and wear gloves frequently servicing your vehicle.
 For more information go to when www.p65warnings.ca.gov/products/passenger-vehicle.